3mdeb/pxe-server/docs/PfSense.md

-In order to boot PfSense via PXE, you need to do the following:
+In order to boot PfSense via iPXE, you need to do the following:

 1. Download ISO from https://nyifiles.pfsense.org/mirror/downloads/pfSense-CE-2.3.4-RELEASE-amd64.iso.gz

    You should also check the SHA256 hash:
    `sha256 -c 610b2a8c696e1d1854845d553ce8540debaab9d78ed6c15ce83872eaeac9d05f pfSense-CE-2.3.4-RELEASE-amd64.iso.gz`
-   and compare it to the one in https://nyifiles.pfsense.org/mirror/downloads/pfSense-CE-2.3.4-RELEASE-amd64.iso.gz.sha256

 2. Extract the ISO contents to a directory called `images/pfsense` in TFTP root:
     `gzip -d pfSense-CE-2.3.4-RELEASE-amd64.iso.gz`